Waiver of Non-Federal Share of Tribal Child Support Program Expenditures

 - Has provided all required information requested

-Additionally, in accordance with § 309.130(e)(4), all statements in support of a waiver request must be supported by evidence including, but not limited to, a description of how the tribe or tribal organization's circumstances relate to its capacity to provide child support enforcement services.
+Additionally, in accordance with § 309.130(e)(4) Visit disclaimer page, all statements in support of a waiver request must be supported by evidence including, but not limited to, a description of how the tribe or tribal organization's circumstances relate to its capacity to provide child support enforcement services.
 The tribe must submit documentary evidence sufficient to support the waiver.
 Standing alone, the following statements will be considered insufficient to merit a waiver under this section:

 - Funds have been committed to other budget items